 - Human error

-If you want to have the backup automatically uploaded to a remote ftp server after it is generated choose the option Remote FTP server from the menu.
+If you want to have the backup automatically uploaded to a remote FTP server after generation, simply choose the Remote FTP Server option from the menu.
 The archive will still be saved in your account’s home directory ready for download.

 It’s a good practice to keep the old monthly backup until the new one is generated.
-Or if you have enough disk space on your computer it will not hurt to keep even 2 of the monthly backups.
-You never know when you would need an older copy.
+Alternatively, if you have enough disk space on your computer, it won’t hurt to keep even a couple of monthly backups.
+You know what they say — you can never be too careful!

 Using a WordPress backup plugin

-You can also use a plugin such as the BackUpWordPress one.
-It has many features you can use to backup your WordPress web site.
-Note that the plugin will save the data locally only.
-If you want it to upload the backups to a remote server you would need the BackUpWordPress Pro plugin.
-You can configure it to generate the backups automatically, send you notifications and many others.
+Plugins like UpDraftPlus and BackUpWordPress have many useful features in that aspect.
+Note that the plugins will save your WP data only locally.
+If you want it to upload the backups to a remote server, you would need something like the BackUpWordPress Pro plugin.
+You can configure it to generate archives automatically, send you notifications, and many other exciting functions.

 Final thoughts and recommendations